Odralix/quartz/content/Geography And Locations/The World/Under The Sea/Atlantis.md

+---
+tags:
+  - city-state
+---

 A soverign state separate from the rest of Àtopos as its inhabitants are sea-dwelling and do poorly on land.

-#Country